wenmnal/wenmnal.github.io/docs/Physics/More_is_Different.md

 relationships with each other, the symmetry allows only the body as a whole to respond to external forces.

-This leads to a "rigidity,\" which is also an apt description of superconductivity and superfluidity in spite of their apparent "fluid\" behavior. \[In the former case, London noted this aspect very early.\] Actually, for a hypothetical gaseous but intelligent citizen of Jupiter
+This leads to a "rigidity,"which is also an apt description of superconductivity and superfluidity in spite of their apparent "fluid\" behavior. \[In the former case, London noted this aspect very early.\] Actually, for a hypothetical gaseous but intelligent citizen of Jupiter